eleish/Tagged/README.md

 class SampleFragmentTwo : Fragment()
 ```

-rebuild your project and you will find your generated tags in tagged.generated.Tags.kt file
+rebuild your project and you will find your generated Tags.kt file in the java(generated) folder under tagged.generated

 ```
 package tagged.generated